Redeltaz/azure-k8s/README.md

 3. [Deploy the application](#3-deploy-the-application)
 4. [Destroy the project](#4-destroy-the-project)

-All the commands need to be executed on the route of the directory
+All the commands need to be executed on the root of the directory

 <a name="1-deploy-the-infrastructure"></a>
 ## 1. Deploy the infrastructure